pingcap/docs-cn/v3.0/reference/tidb-binlog/tidb-binlog-local.md

 ## About TiDB Binlog Local

-TiDB Binlog is a tool for enterprise users to collect binlog files for TiDB and provide real-time backup and replication.
+TiDB Binlog is a tool for enterprise users to collect binlog files for TiDB and provide near real-time backup and replication.

 TiDB Binlog supports the following scenarios: